-LACIS is pleased to welcome former student, Jacob Kushner, back to campus for a week-long residency this December!
+LACIS is pleased to welcome former student, Jacob Kushner, back to campus for a week-long residency later this semester!

 His visit will feature a variety of special events including a public lecture, career presentation, and classroom visits.
 Questions can be directed to Sarah Ripp (skripp@wisc.edu / 608-444-3725).

-Originally from Milwaukee, Jacob graduated from UW-Madison with a B.A. in journalism and Latin American studies and later received his MA in Political Journalism from Columbia University.
-While in Madison he wrote for The Daily Cardinal, La Comunidad News, the Wisconsin State Journal, and Wisconsin Watch.
-In February 2020 he published This is How the Heart Beats: LGBTQ East Africa, a book collaboration with photographer Jake Naughton (UW Journalism & African Studies ’10).
+Originally from Milwaukee, Jacob graduated from UW-Madison with a B.A. in journalism and Latin American studies and received his MA in Political Journalism from Columbia University.
+While in Madison, he wrote for The Daily Cardinal, La Comunidad News, the Wisconsin State Journal, and Wisconsin Watch.
+In 2020, he published This is How the Heart Beats: LGBTQ East Africa, a book collaboration with photographer Jake Naughton (UW Journalism & African Studies ’10).

 Join us to discuss: